Short on time and can’t read it all now?

 “My hand sketches are 100x better and faster, but it’s difficult to keep a hand drawn look and feel in Illustrator.”

-If you can sketch beautiful flats by hand today, I’m not saying drawing in Illustrator will be easier tomorrow.
+If you can sketch beautiful flats by hand today, I’m not saying using Adobe Illustrator for fashion design will be easier tomorrow.
 And there’s a logical explanation for this:

 How long have you been hand sketching?
 Were your sketches perfect the first time you tried?